logo

 Abstract

-Access to carbocyclic C-nucleosides (CC-Ns) is currently limited due to lengthy syntheses and poor modularity of existing methods.
-This paper reports a novel approach utilizing an asymmetric Suzuki-Miyaura type reaction as the key C-C bond-forming step.
-The process involves coupling a densely functionalized racemic bicyclic allyl chloride with heterocyclic boronic acids, followed by elaboration of the trisubstituted cyclopentenyl core to RNA analogues via a hydroborylation-homologation-oxidation sequence.
-This method allows for the production of a variety of enantiomerically enriched CC-Ns, including a carbocyclic derivative of Showdomycin.
+Access to carbocyclic C-nucleosides (CC-Ns) is currently restricted.
+The few methods available to make CC-Ns suffer from long syntheses and poor modularity, hindering the examination of potentially important chemical space.
+Here we report an approach to CC-Ns which uses an asymmetric Suzuki-Miyaura type reaction as the key C-C bond forming step.
+After coupling the densely functionalized racemic bicyclic allyl chloride and heterocyclic boronic acids, the trisubstituted cyclopentenyl core is elaborated to RNA analogues via a hydroborylation-homologation-oxidation sequence.
+We demonstrate that the approach can be used to produce a variety of enantiomerically enriched CC-Ns, including a carbocyclic derivative of Showdomycin.

 Publisher